transloadit/uppy/website/src/docs/dashboard.md

   pauseUpload: 'Pause upload',
   // Used as the hover text and screen reader label for the buttons to retry failed uploads.
   retryUpload: 'Retry upload',

+  // Used in a title, how many files are currently selected
+  xFilesSelected: {
+    0: '%{smart_count} file selected',
+    1: '%{smart_count} files selected'
+  },

   // @uppy/status-bar strings:
   uploading: 'Uploading',